 So you want to know more about me?
 I’m flattered!

 What you probably want to know most about me, is can I help you not feel broken, depressed, ashamed, and so darn lonely?
 And my answer to that is a big ole YES.
-I provide compassionate care to help heal and mend the feelings of brokenness, grief, anxiety, shame, and isolation that are a part of the reproductive story when infertility and/or loss are involved.
+I provide compassionate care to help heal and mend the feelings of brokenness, grief, anxiety, shame, and isolation that comes with the journey to and through motherhood.
 I’ve dedicated my work to supporting and advocating alongside folks who are navigating infertility, are in the midst of perinatal palliative care or a NICU stay, and those who have already met their angel baby.

-In a session with me, you’re going to feel heard, supported, and a sense of relief.
+In a session with me, you’re going to feel heard, supported, and valued.
 We’re going to laugh too.
-I work best with people who are tired of feeling the way their currently do and are ready for change.
-Working with me isn’t going to help you eliminate stress and relax to get pregnant (who started that crappy rumor anyway?).
-What we are going to do is remove the power that your reproductive story has over your life right now which will reduce the anxiety, depression, and grief symptoms you’re experiencing right now.
+I work best with people who are tired of feeling the way they currently do and are ready and motivated to change.

 Another thing you might be wondering is why I’m doing this.
 I mean, this isn’t exactly a light and easy subject to be focusing on all day.
 It all comes down to my personal experiences.
 With my second child, I had a traumatic birth due to a hemorrhage.
 Infertility has been thread into my family in so many ways.
 When my husband and I started trying to get pregnant with our third child, we struggled.
-After a while I decided it was time to go to the doctor, where it was discovered that I had severe Endometriosis and cysts.
+After a while I decided it was time to go to the doctor, where it was discovered that I had severe Endometriosis, a blocked tube, and cysts.
 Each month, I remember feeling so defeated.
 My marriage struggled.
 It was easily one of the most difficult times in my life.
 I thought, where is God?
 Can’t He hear me?
 What’s wrong with me?
 Maybe I’m not good enough.
 After surgery we did finally get pregnant and in 2018 we decided a complete hysterectomy was the best treatment option for my endo.
-Now I struggle with surgical menopause in my 30’s which has been a process to say the least.
+Now I struggle with surgical menopause in my 30’s which has been a blast (said no one, ever).